Column: Another victim of Russian doping bites the dust

 But now, after two decades of behind-the-scenes service to the cause of clean sport, Berlinger bottles are joining the list of victims of Russian skullduggery.

-The Swiss company's announcement this month that it will no longer manufacture the bottles used for the vast bulk of the 300,000 drug tests conducted annually at sports events around the world has shocked the anti-doping community and set off a scramble to source replacements, because without trustworthy bottles, there can be no trustworthy tests.
+The Swiss company's announcement this month that it will no longer manufacture the bottles used for the vast bulk of the 300,000 drug tests conducted annually in global sports has shocked the anti-doping community and set off a scramble to source replacements, because without trustworthy bottles, there can be no trustworthy tests.

 Berlinger's withdrawal from the niche market it dominated isn't entirely surprising.